 Species in Bwindi Impenetrable National Park

-There are 11 species of primates, including Mountain Gorillas, chimpanzees, Lhotse’s, red-tailed and blue monkey, black and white Colobus monkeys, Olive baboons.
-Particularly, Bwindi is home to 360 mountain gorillas, a half of the total remaining world population.
-There are 346 species of birds recorded ( Bwindi contains 90 % of all Albertine Rift endemics, rarely seen in any other place in East Africa) and 200 of butterflies.
+There are 11 species of primates, including Mountain Gorillas, chimpanzees, Lhotse’s, red-tailed and blue monkeys, black and white Colobus monkeys, Olive baboons.
+Particularly, Bwindi is home to 360 mountain gorillas, half of the total remaining world population.
+There are 346 species of birds recorded ( Bwindi contains 90 % of all Albertine Rift endemics, rarely seen in any other place in East Africa) and 200 butterflies.
 Mammals count only 30 (buffaloes, leopards, elephants).
 There are 324 species of tree.